-First and foremost, our construction is iterative, showing in Fig.~\ref{fig:ite}.
-On each iterative step, we perform the transformation pictured in Fig.~\ref{fig:coord}.
-The detailed procedure goes as follows: \begin{itemize} \item First we fix our targeted many-body system: we want to describe cluster $C$ in a finite nuclei $A$ on the cubic lattice with edge length $L$.
-To that end, we start with $d\times A$ dimension of cartesian coordinates, $\vec x_1,\vec x_2\ldots,\vec x_{A}$ and we want to transform first $d\times C$ coordinates $\vec x_1,\vec x_2\ldots,\vec x_{C}$ to Jacobi coordinates. \item For the first iteration $i=1$, we find the COM for first two coordinates, $\vec x_1,\vec x_2$. we write $\vec r_0^{(1)} =(\vec x_1 +\vec x_2)/2$.
-Then $\vec r_1 = \vec x_1 - \vec x_2$, perpendicular to $\vec r_0^{(1)}$.
-This is just conventional Jacobi transformation.
-On the lattice we shift the cubic region according to Fig.~\ref{fig:coord} to our new Jacobi box using translational invariant operations on the torus.
-As a result, the volume remain unchanged, and $(\vec r_1, \vec r_0^{(1)}) \in [L,L]\times[L,L]$.
-We visualize this first iteration and its projection to 3D in Fig.~\ref{fig:ite}. \item For each iterative step $i>1$, we transform $\vec r_{0}^{i}$ with a new cartesian unit vector $\vec x_{i+1}$ to Jacobi coordinates: $\vec r_{i+1} = \vec x_{i+1} - \vec r_{0}^{i}$, perpendicular to the center of mass $\vec r_0^{(i+1)} = (\vec x_{i+1}+ i \vec r_{0}^{i})/(i+1)$.
-On the lattice we shift the cubic region according to Fig.~\ref{fig:coord} similar to the first step, and $(\vec r_{i+1}, \vec r_0^{(i+1)}) \in [L,L]\times[L,L]$.
-We visualize a second iteration and its projection to 3D in Fig.~\ref{fig:ite}. \item This itemization stops once we reach desired cluster center of mass expression $i+1 = C$, which produces a partially Jacobi coordinates on the lattice.
-Choosing $C= A$ allows us to find the complete Jacobi coordinates with the center of mass for the whole system.
-Alternatively, we can transform the remaining $A-C$ particles into the Jacobi lattices and allow us to define a total COM position.
+The construction proceeds iteratively, as illustrated in Fig.~\ref{fig:ite}.
+Each step is depicted in Fig.~\ref{fig:coord}, and the procedure is as follows: \begin{itemize} \item We fix the targeted system: we want to describe cluster $C$ in a nucleus with $A$ particles on the cubic lattice with edge length $L$.
+To that end, we start with $d\times A$ dimensions of Cartesian coordinates, $\vec x_1,\vec x_2\ldots,\vec x_{A}$ and we want to transform the first $d\times C$ coordinates $\vec x_1,\vec x_2\ldots,\vec x_{C}$ to Jacobi coordinates. \item For the first iteration $i=1$, we find the center of mass (COM) for the first two coordinates, $\vec x_1,\vec x_2$.
+We write this COM as $\vec \xi_0^{(1)} =(\vec x_1 +\vec x_2)/2$.
+Then $\vec \xi_1 = \vec x_1 - \vec x_2$, perpendicular to $\vec \xi_0^{(1)}$.
+This is just the conventional Jacobi transformation.
+On the lattice we shift the cubic region according to Fig.~\ref{fig:coord} to our new Jacobi box using invariant translation operations on the torus.
+As a result, the volume remains unchanged, and the Jacobi coordinates remain also cubic, $(\vec \xi_1, \vec \xi_0^{(1)}) \in [-L/2,L/2]^d\times[-L/2,L/2]^d$ (cubes of side $L$).
+We visualize this first iteration and its projection to 3D in Fig.~\ref{fig:ite}. \item For each subsequent step $i>1$, we transform $\vec \xi_{0}^{(i)}$ with a new Cartesian coordinate $\vec x_{i+1}$ to Jacobi coordinates: $\vec \xi_{i+1} = \vec x_{i+1} - \vec \xi_{0}^{(i)}$, perpendicular to the center of mass $\vec \xi_0^{(i+1)} = (\vec x_{i+1}+ i \vec \xi_{0}^{(i)})/(i+1)$.
+On the lattice we shift the cubic region according to Fig.~\ref{fig:coord} as in the first step, and $(\vec \xi_{i+1}, \vec \xi_0^{(i+1)}) \in [-L/2,L/2]^d\times[-L/2,L/2]^d$.
+The second iteration and its projection to 3D are visualized in Fig.~\ref{fig:ite}. \item The iteration terminates when we reach the desired cluster center of mass at $i+1 = C$, which produces partial Jacobi coordinates on the lattice with the remaining lattice coordinates untouched.
+Choosing $C= A$ yields the complete Jacobi coordinates including the center of mass for the whole system.
+Alternatively, we can transform the remaining $A-C$ particles into the Jacobi lattices and thereby define a total COM position.
 We can then offset the total COM to the origin and factor out this degree of freedom. \end{itemize}